straussed/hyena_call_labels/README.md

 # Hyena cc23 labeling status
-Last updated on January 25, 2024
+Last updated on February 29, 2024

 ### Current state

-There are 2.29 hours of calls in 14.3 hours of total audit time.
+There are 2.69 hours of calls in 20.27 hours of total audit time.

 ### Labels by date and id